Alexis Arts: Largest Mentalist Mnemonics Book Test

 In the prestigious library of the University of Cambridge, Alexis challenged two researchers to a mentalist book test, inviting them to choose a random phrase among the collection of 5000 books of the Keynes rare collections room.
 The reveal of that phrase broke the Guinness World record of the Largest Mentalist Mnemonics Book test.

 Other Activities

 Academia

 Arts' interest in mathematics led him to study Economics.
 He graduated from the University of Foggia with a record score of 110, and has successfully completed his PhD studies with a Doctorate of Philosophy in Economics.
 His specialist field of interest is the study of illusion as a component part of any economy - an area which he is currently researching and developing.

 Charity

-Alexis is currently residing in Cambridge UK and is actively supporting a collection of charities including the Muscular Dystrophy, the Cancer Research UK, the Cambridge RAG and the Teenage Cancer Trust.
+Alexis is currently residing in Cambridge, United Kingdom and is actively supporting a collection of charities including Muscular Dystrophy UK, Cancer Research UK, the Cambridge RAG and the Teenage Cancer Trust.